Property Bridging Finance | HNW Bridging Finance Brokers

-Platinum Global Bridging Finance is an HNW Bridging Finance Broker offering Real Estate Debt Finance for the UK and European property markets.
+Platinum Global Bridging Finance is an HNW Bridging Finance Broker offering Property Bridging Finance for the UK and European property markets.
 With over 15 successive years in the financial markets, we have seen and worked through the last financial crash and the re-emergence of old and new finance products so we are sure we can provide our clients with the most up-to-date financing knowledge.

 We specialise in providing small, medium and large bridging finance, development finance and commercial finance deals for the UK and Europe.
 Our flexible approach is down to our network of banks, non-bank lenders, high-net-worth investors, investment funds and private bridging partners based in the UK and worldwide.